 One of the worst conditions that stainless steel can be exposed to is chlorinated compounds like swimming pools, bleach, etc. We have seen many situations like this.
 We can recommend that you talk to an expert on stainless steel corrosion, and can put you in touch with one if you are interested.

 Before I begin writing any type of piping specification, I like to know the specific chemistries of the materials the system is in contact with (not just a generic descriptor), the pressures that the system will be subjected to (max., min. and nom.) and temperatures the system will be subjected to (max. min. and nom.), not too mention the fluid dynamic characteristics (potential erosion problems here as opposed to corrosion problems).
 All of these are inter-related and will affect the decision of the materials selected as well as required thickness of the system components.
 Then there is the requirement of the ASME Pressure Vessel and Piping code requirements that ought to be taken into consideration.

-To make matters a little simpler, for material compatibility, when it comes to corrosion, I normally check out the "corrosion allowance tables" in "Chemical Engineers Handbook" [link is to info about book at Amazon].
+To make matters a little simpler, for material compatibility, when it comes to corrosion, I normally check out the "corrosion allowance tables" in "Chemical Engineers Handbook" [affil. link to book on Amazon].
 This will normally get you into the ball park when it comes to process mediums and material compatibility.

 NeilNeil E. Hatfield